cchanxzy/react-currency-input-field/README.md

 - Allows abbreviations eg. 1k = 1,000 2.5m = 2,500,000
 - Prefix option eg. £ or \$
+- Automatically inserts group separator
+- Accepts Intl locale config
 - Can allow/disallow decimals
-- Automatically inserts comma separator
-- Only allows valid numbers
-- Lightweight and simple
+- Written in TypeScript
+- Does not use any third party packages

 ## Examples